fesmc/Pagos.jl/README.md

 <!-- [![Build Status](https://github.com/JanJereczek/Pagos.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/JanJereczek/Pagos.jl/actions/workflows/CI.yml?query=branch%3Amain) -->

-A pure Julia ice-sheet model.

 # Aim

-Pagos.jl is designed to be accessible, modular and performant.
-We believe that these are the key aspects of a model made for research since it allows a widespread use, a simplified permutation of parameters and laws and a reduced time-to-first-paper.
+Pagos.jl is an ice-sheet model written in pure Julia.
+It is designed to be accessible, modular and performant.
+We believe that these are the key aspects of a research model since it allows a widespread use, a participative development, a simplified permutation of parameters and laws and a reduced time-to-first-paper.

-If you want to go to multi-GPU computation and unlock very high resolution, we recommend to look at [FastIce.jl](https://github.com/PTsolvers/FastIce.jl).
+If you want to go to multi-GPU computation and unlock very high resolutions, we recommend to look at [FastIce.jl](https://github.com/PTsolvers/FastIce.jl).
 If you want to apply autodifferentiation (AD), we recommend to look at [dJuice](https://github.com/DJ4Earth/dJUICE.jl).
 Although these two projects comply with specific requirements, they might lack